To opt in to eBay Business Policies, please follow these steps:

 - Enter/select the location of the TL CSV file

-- Click on the button “Create Inventory Items“
+- Click on the button “Create listing templates“

 The import process will start.
 When completed, if there are any errors, they will be reported in the Grid.
-For those without any errors, a new item will be created per CSV row.
+For those without any errors, a new listing template will be created per CSV row.